Tl;Dr:

 Content needs structure

 Maintaining a content inventory is invaluable.
-Scattered links can get messy fast; confusing users and creating internal maintenance challenges.
+Scattered links can get messy fast, confusing users and creating internal maintenance challenges in the process.

 Dedicated navigation menus aren't the only access point